 3 In her analysis of the Argentine crisis, Anne Krueger, former First Deputy Executive Director of the IMF, personally responsible for supervising the IMF's negotiations with Argentina during the crisis, notes that the lack of flexibility was especially significant since under a fixed exchange rate regime other sources of adjustment are needed to maintain competitiveness.
 Krueger recognizes that the IMF should have insisted more on fiscal austerity, but says that the choice of the exchange rate to apply is a sovereign decision for each country to make (Krueger, Anne (2002)).
-For a critical analysis of the IMF's position prior to the Argentine crisis see Nielsen, Guillermo (2006), pp. 64-71.
+For a critical analysis of the IMF's position on the Argentine crisis see Nielsen, Guillermo (2006), pp. 64-71.
+For a self-critical analysis of this position, see IMF (2003a).